-Currently (2016) Laos has a fast-growing economy, although landlocked the country becomes a important player in the transshipping business between China’s Yunnan province and ASEAN.
-A evident sign is the 114-kilometre Hongsa-Chiang Man Road to Luang Prabang province this will link Thailand, Laos and Vietnam to the red giant with the purpose to boost trade.
+Currently (2016) Laos has a fast-growing economy, although landlocked the country becomes an important player in the transshipping business between China’s Yunnan province and ASEAN.
+An evident sign is the 114-kilometre Hongsa-Chiang Man Road to Luang Prabang province this will link Thailand, Laos, and Vietnam to the red giant with the purpose to boost trade.

-Already today big things are under way considering the border crossing at Huai Kon in Thailand's Nan province has trading of around 7 billion baht running through.
+Already today big things are underway considering the border crossing at Huai Kon in Thailand's Nan province has to trade of around 7 billion baht running through.
 The road was funded by the Thailand government will help to cut travel time from Huai Kon to Luang Prabang by about half from current five to six hours.
-For this purpose Thailand is helping with a low interest loan for about 400 million baht to finance the road's construction.
+For this purpose, Thailand is helping with a low-interest loan for about 400 million baht to finance the road's construction.

 The road construction started in the beginning of 2016 and could be completed in 2018, connecting three spots, Nan in Thailand, Luang Prabang in Laos and Dien Bien Phu in Vietnam.
 Let’s see what happen, why?
 Once that will work it could be a great journey.
-The main problem for road travel between ASEAN countries is that the government won't let foreign without a lenghty paper process.
-Actually the only two country where that works is between Thailand and
+The main problem for road travel between ASEAN countries is that the government won't let foreigners travel without a lengthy paper process.
+Actually, the only two country where that works is between Thailand and

 graphic right side is from Bangkok Post.

 Actually even today there is a busy tourist business since many Chinese use this link to make a holiday in north Thailand around Chiang Mai.
 Often coming in with mobile homes and giving the Thai a real headache.
 They have a totally different way of living, traffic rules and naturally not able to communicate by language.